madnuttah/unbound-docker/README.md

 You can pull the most recent image from Docker Hub using it's `latest` tag or by using the corresponding image version number.

 The image versioning scheme follows unbound - complemented by a dash and the desired image revision, for example `1.19.0-0`.

+There are nightly builds of Unbound available each early morning from Monday to Friday at about 2:00 UTC.
+You can pull the image using it's `nightly` tag.

+**Please note that _nightly builds_ are untested and also unsupported by me**.

 ## Changes

-You can view the changelogs in the [`Releases`](https://github.com/madnuttah/unbound-docker/releases) section.
+You can view the changes in the [`Releases`](https://github.com/madnuttah/unbound-docker/releases) section.

 ## Feedback